 This line includes all the costs that will go toward the management of your organization.
 It is expected that these expenses will be shared across multiple projects, but the reported cost should only include the relevant proportion of the costs for this TerraFund project.
 It is expected that many partners will include different types of costs in this section but some examples would be office space, phones, internet, etc.

-- Enter the individual expenses for the following categories in the 'YR1_Detailed Expense Report' tab.
+• Enter the individual expenses for the following categories in the 'YR1_Detailed Expense Report' tab.
 Within each category, list the line item, cost per unit, and quantity.
-The “total cost” will auto calculate and auto populate into the summary tab. *Repeat this step annually utilizing the appropriate “YRX_Detailed Expense Report” tab found in the workbook*
+The “total cost” will auto calculate and auto populate into the summary tab. *Repeat this step annually utilizing the appropriate “YRX_Detailed Expense Report” tab found in the workbook* Report on multiple expenses together, e.g., “Seeding purchases,” if you had several transactions of the same type.

 External Contractors